awguzman/Sleeper-Dynasty-Assistant/README.md

 1. Upon loading, the dashboard will display general, non-league-specific rankings and visualizations.
 2. To enable league-specific features, enter your Sleeper League ID in the input box at the top and press Enter.
 3. Once the league data is loaded, the "Select Owner" dropdown and "Show Taken Players" checkboxes will become active.
-4. Select your owner name to enable ownership-based filtering and table styling.
+4. Select your owner name to enable ownership-based filtering and styling.
 5. Navigate through the nested tabs to explore the different tools available.

 ## Future Additions